General Policy Statement

 Less-than-half-time enrollment—less than 12 weeks of enrollment in a given semester (Note that the minimum tuition charge assessed per semester will be for a half-quarter.)

-Students are responsible for paying full-time tuition unless they take approved time away in the form of fellow status or a leave of absence.
-Based on completed coursework their tuition may be prorated if they participate in approved time away during part of a semester.
+Students are responsible for paying full-time tuition unless they take approved time away from the medical school.
 Adjustment of annual tuition charges will be made for any student in the medical school who withdraws officially or who is dismissed for academic reasons, subject to the following provisions:

 Years 1 and 2

 1. A student who leaves the medical school prior to the beginning of the semester shall not be charged tuition for the semester.